Aldgate: History

-Aldgate was the centre of the sugar refining industry during the 18th century.
-It was mainly carried out by German immigrants and their descendants.
-The oldest surviving German-built church (founded 1762–63) in the UK, the church of St. George, is located at 55 Alie Street.

 In 1773 Poems on Various Subjects, Religious and Moral by Phillis Wheatley, the first book by an African American was published in Aldgate after her owners could not find a publisher in Boston, Massachusetts.

 Daniel Mendoza was born in 1764 to a Jewish family in Aldgate.
 He was author of The Art of Boxing and became an English boxing champion from 1792 to 1795.

 Aldgate Pump

 From 1700 distances into Essex and Middlesex were measured from Aldgate Pump.
 The original pump was taken down in 1876, and a "faux" pump and drinking fountain was erected several yards to the west of the original; it was supplied by water from the New River.

 In ancient deeds, Alegate Well is mentioned, adjoining the City wall, and this may have been the source (of water) for the original pump.
 A section of the remains of Holy Trinity Priory can be seen through a window in a nearby office block, on the north side.